Here are some of the courses and projects we are running in 2018:

-Training: In 2017, Woods for Wellbeing, in partnership with The Small Woods Association/Coel Lleol, the Woodland Skills Centre and The Centre for Alternative Technology, will be delivering OCN Level 3 Social Forestry and Mindfulness in Woodland Settings leadership training courses.
-Projects: Wood White Heritage Project in North Herefordshire.
+Training In 2018, Woods for Wellbeing, in partnership with The Small Woods Association/Coel Lleol, the Woodland Skills Centre and The Centre for Alternative Technology, will be delivering OCN Level 3 Social Forestry and Mindfulness in Woodland Settings

 For details, please see below and contact us.